aryanlilian/EcoMon/README.md

 ```
 _I've built this website because I want to help a lot of people to manage their funds more efficiently and have a lot of savings every month, in order to start some small business or make a lot of investments._

+_People have had money problems since always, and this inspired me to start this project, which is a very personalized money tracker.
+EcoMon helps any user with a friendly interface through pages like (Incomes, Spendings, Dashboard, Archive, etc.) with money tracking.
+The user can add personalized incomes, edit, delete and mark as recurrent in case of a salary, for example, the same with the spendings.
+The dashboard page is a funds presentation in real-time, tables, graphs, and more.
+For a better organization, the profile page handles the personal information.
+The blog can have different types of posts, and for better communication, users can add, edit, delete comments and reply to others' comments.
+These are just the most important functionalities of EcoMon._

 #### Website Pages:
-    - The Index-Page: consists of a website presentation, explanation of all the features and has a warm welcome for the users.
+    - Index-Page: consists of a website presentation, explanation of all the features, newsletter subscription and has a warm welcome for the users.

-    - The Profile-Page: a page where users can set or update personal information and the currency of the wallet.
+    - Profile-Page: users can set or update personal information and the currency of the wallet.

-    - The Blog-Page: a page where you can read a lot of posts about money or how to manage them better and make savings, investments, etc. Also on this page for every post, you can write a comment and discuss it with other users on the website.
+    - Blog-Page: a page where users can read a lot of posts about money or how to manage them better and make savings, investments, etc. Also on this page for every post, users can write a comment and discuss it with other users on the website.

     - About-Page: consists of information about the platform, how was founded, and for what purpose